-This provides those who need more extensive treatment with a referral to specialty care.
+This provides those who need more extensive treatment with a referral to specialist care.
 This is particularly true for those patients requiring a medical detox from alcohol or drugs.
-The quicker it is possible to get the client into treatment the easier it is to stop the problem form escalating.
+The quicker it is possible to get the client into treatment, the easier it is to stop the problem form escalating.

 Residential rehabilitation treatment

-Residential ‘rehab’ provides a safe and supportive environment for detoxification and addiction treatment.
-It offers 24 hour care and support and includes input from a multidisciplinary team of consultant psychiatrists and psychologists, therapists and nurses.
+Residential ‘private rehab’ provides a safe and supportive environment for detoxification and addiction treatment.
+It offers 24-hour care and support and includes input from a multidisciplinary team of consultant psychiatrists, psychologists, therapists and nurses.

-There is a strong evidence base that suggests having a holistic approach to addiction treatment reduces the risk of cross addiction, which can lead back into relapse.
+There is a strong evidence base that suggests having a holistic approach to addiction treatment reduces the risk of cross addiction, which can lead to relapse.

 Cross addiction follows the below premise:

 - All addictions work in the same part of the brain, therefore one drug can lead patients back to any other drug and so on